apiks/ReZeroTsu/README.md

 Use `/invite` in the bot to get an invite link with recommended permissions (or invite the bot with `bot` and `applications.commands` scope).

-This application is the next version of [ZeroTsu](https://github.com/apiks/ZeroTsu) (original repository).
+This application is the next version of [ZeroTsu](https://github.com/apiks/ZeroTsu).

 ---